Trial Search Results

 interruptions and 28 days after the end of study treatment.

-- All male and female subjects must follow all requirements defined in the Pregnancy
+- All male and female participants must follow all requirements defined in the Pregnancy

-16. Male subjects, as appropriate to age and the discretion of the study physician:
+16. Male participants, as appropriate to age and the discretion of the study

 - Must practice true abstinence* or agree to use a condom during sexual contact with a

 pregnant female or a female of childbearing potential while participating in the

 study, during dose interruptions and for at least 28 days following lenalidomide